corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/debugging-cordapps.md

 To debug your CorDapp in a local network using IntelliJ:

-1. Ensure the node you want to debug has the `debug: true` property set in the network definition `yaml` file.
+1. Ensure the node you want to debug has the `debug: true` property set in the network definition `.yaml` file.

 2. Run the `corda-cli network status` command: